snesin/jcade/README.markdown

 ## How does it work

-It does not use an interval.
+**It does not use an interval.**

-For Microsoft's Internet Explorer, it uses [behaviors](http://msdn.microsoft.com/en-us/library/ms531018\(v=VS.85\).aspx) to trigger the events, and the two .htc files will be needed.
-The path to both .htc files is controlled by the jQuery.fn.create.htcPath variable.
-By default it will be set to the same path as the script containing jcade.js or jcade.min.js.
+For Microsoft's Internet Explorer, it uses [behaviors](http://msdn.microsoft.com/en-us/library/ms531018\(v=VS.85\).aspx) to trigger the events, and the two `.htc` files will be needed.
+The path to both `.htc` files is controlled by the `jQuery.fn.create.htcPath` variable.
+By default it will be set to the same path as the script containing `jcade.js` or `jcade.min.js`.
 If neither is found, it is blank, and the files are assumed to be in the same folder as the page.
-The value of jQuery.fn.create.htcPath can be set as needed.
-The .htc files must have the same document domain as the page.
+The value of `jQuery.fn.create.htcPath` can be set as needed.
+The `.htc` files must have the same document domain as the page.

 For non-IE browsers, it uses DOMNodeInserted (delayed with a timer) and DOMNodeRemoved events.